gbinside/dojo_registratoredicassa/README.md

     {"status": "Empty"}

-* POST: posting a json like the following you will rint that in the top element of the GUI
+* POST: posting a json like the following you will print that in the top element of the GUI

     {"display": "0,00"}